-Section 9.1(e) of the Environmental Protection Act (Act) (415 ILCS 5/9.1(e) (2002)) mandates this rulemaking.
+Section 9.1(e) of the Environmental Protection Act (Act) (415 ILCS 5/9.1(e) (2006)) mandates this rulemaking.
 That statutory provision requires the Board to exclude from the definition of VOM those compounds determined by USEPA to be exempt from regulation under the state implementation plans for ozone "due to negligible photochemical reactivity."
-415 ILCS 5/9.1(e) (2002).
-In addition, Section 9.1(e) of the Act requires the Board to conduct this rulemaking pursuant to the provisions of Section 7.2(b) of the Act (415 ILCS 5/7.2(b) (2002)) for adopting rules that are "identical in substance" to the federal requirements.
+415 ILCS 5/9.1(e) (2006).
+In addition, Section 9.1(e) of the Act requires the Board to conduct this rulemaking pursuant to the provisions of Section 7.2(b) of the Act (415 ILCS 5/7.2(b) (2006)) for adopting rules that are "identical in substance" to the federal requirements.

-Section 9.1(e) also provides that Title VII of the Act and Section 5-35 of the Administrative Procedure Act (APA) (5 ILCS 100/5-35 (2002)) do not apply to this type of rulemaking.
+Section 9.1(e) also provides that Title VII of the Act and Section 5-35 of the Administrative Procedure Act (APA) (5 ILCS 100/5-35 (2006)) do not apply to this type of rulemaking.
 Accordingly, the Board will not adopt a "First Notice" proposal, or a "Second Notice" proposal for review by the Joint Committee on Administrative Rules.
-However, as provided in Section 9.1(e) of the Act, the Board, before adopting final rule amendments, will provide notice of this rulemaking proposal in the Illinois Register, hold one public hearing on the proposal as required by the federal Clean Air Act (33 U.S.C. § 7410(a) (2003)), and allow for public comment.
+However, as provided in Section 9.1(e) of the Act, the Board, before adopting final rule amendments, will provide notice of this rulemaking proposal in the Illinois Register, hold one public hearing on the proposal as required by the federal Clean Air Act (33 U.S.C. § 7410(a) (2005)), and allow for public comment.

-In this opinion, the Board first sets forth the timetable for completing this rulemaking, followed by a description of the USEPA actions necessitating these rule amendments.
+In this opinion, the Board first sets forth the timetable for completing this rulemaking, followed by a description of the USEPA action necessitating these rule amendments.
 The Board then provides information on the hearing and public comment period for this proceeding.
-Next, the Board discusses miscellaneous "housekeeping" amendments also being proposed in this rulemaking.
 Finally, the Board summarizes the history of federal and Illinois actions dealing with VOM exemptions.
-The Board's proposed rule amendments are set forth in the order following this opinion.
+The Board's proposed rule amendments to the definition of VOM are set forth in the order following this opinion.